iron-bun/SOTAFilter/README.md

 `SOTAfilter.py -f json {gb,ni,ie,no} region summit_file stop_file [more stop files] > region.json`

 Index.html will perform an AJAX request to load in the regions.json file, and from there allow the user to load in region specific data.
 Clicking on a summit will expand the associated stops.

+### full_convert.sh ###

+This script will attempt to download and compile data from all the sources that have a static URL

+At the moment that covers, DM, EI, G, GM, GW, LA, ON, PA and VK7.

+Other regions are in this script but downloads will need to be made manually from the links above

 ### To do list: ###